 Surry & Cleveland October 1st – October 30th

 Burke & Haywood October 21st – November 19th

 How Can I Help in FFF?

 (1) Run cameras – Volunteers must commit to setting a camera at TWO sites.
-We have a map of pre-selected FFF sites on public lands to choose your sites.
+Here is a map of pre-selected FFF sites on public lands to choose your sites (sites will be added as they are approved by land managers).
 We will provide the cameras.

 (2) Offer Your Land – We are looking for areas to survey, so if you live in one of the counties and own at least 5 acres of land, please fill out the interest form below!
 You can also survey your own land.

 Anyone wanting to run a camera must complete the online training course.

 I’m In!
 How Do I Sign up for FFF?

 Complete the appropriate signup form below:

 FFF- Private Land Owner – Use this link if you own land >5 acres that you would like surveyed – you can either survey your own land or allow someone else survey it for you